 Why is out of stocks such a problem?

 Stock-outs create many unhappy customers.
 It is a missed opportunity for small retailers who normally have limited foot traffic.
 The customer will either make no purchase or shop at a competitor’s grocery.
 For companies such as Unilever, it is a lost sale, and a missed chance to create a loyal repeat customer.
 It might also open the door for a competitor product.

 Micro, small, and medium enterprises (MSMEs) face a $5.2 trillion funding gap, according to the IFC.
 Cash strapped business owners struggle to stock sufficient inventory, leaving them unable to serve customers and grow their businesses.

 In most cases, large consumer goods companies are not serving micro retailers directly, but they work through distributors and wholesalers.
 Sometimes, distribution partners are very small, functioning as micro distributors, servicing customers in a limited geographic area.

 In the past, it was often too expensive to issue a sales force with the required mobile technology and internet connectivity to service small groceries.
 A fully digitised supply chain with share information is still in the early stages of development – leaving many organisations in the dark.

 Challenges remain even where technology is available, and companies serve micro-retailers directly.
 Companies’ Enterprise resource planning (ERP) software works in closed networks, and they don’t share data with financial players.
 Whilst these institutions could benefit from supply chain data, they don’t always have close relationships with large corporations to facilitate supply chain financing.

 The benefits of a digital supply chain in emerging markets

-For companies, a digitised supply chain enhance their knowledge of micro retailers, creating inventory visibility, and assisting them in knowing which customers to invest it, irrespective of their size.
+For companies, a digitised supply chain enhances their knowledge of micro- retailers, creating inventory visibility, and assisting them in knowing which customers to invest in, irrespective of their size.